nasa-jpl/ION-DTN/doc/ION-LTP-config-tool-maxber-migration.md

 deprecated `m maxber` command.
 ION 4.2 replaces `maxber` with the segment loss rate and retry count set **directly** — `m maxseglossrate` and `m maxretries` (unified-mode defaults `maxSegmentLossRate = 0.01`, `maxRetries = 5`; split mode adds per-direction variants).
-This note specifies the precise cell/VBA edits to retarget the spreadsheet.
-It is a spec, not an applied change (the workbook is binary + VBA).
+This note records the precise edits, **now applied** to `doc/ION-LTP-configuration_tool.xlsm`: the cell/formula/label changes were made directly in the OOXML parts; the VBA (`vbaProject.bin`), conditional formatting, embedded drawing/image, and all untouched cells were preserved byte-for-byte, and the stale `calcChain` cache was dropped with `fullCalcOnLoad="1"` so Excel recomputes on open.
+The maxBER cell was kept (relabeled "legacy") for reference;
+no VBA was changed. **Verification limit:** the result was validated structurally (well-formed XML, preserved parts, formulas read back correctly) but not opened in Excel here — open it once to confirm it recalculates without a repair prompt and to let it rebuild the calc cache.

 ## Why this is small, not a rewrite